embano1/blog/content/posts/listwatch-prologue/index.en.md

 }
 ```

-It all started with a simple question: how does `ListWatch()` work?
+It all started with a simple question: how does `ListerWatcher` work?
 As you see from
 this series, it turned out to be another journey into a fascinating and deep
 rabbit hole.